Here are strategies that some faculty members are using to help prevent plagiarism, and to catch students who submit plagiarized work.

 - Help students build confidence in their own abilities by providing positive feedback.

-It is also important to let your students know how much help they are permitted to get from other sources on their papers.
+It is also important to let your students know how much help (if any) they are permitted to get from other sources on their papers.
 If it is a language class, let them know whether they are allowed to use an electronic translator and, if so, for what specifically.
 If they are permitted to get “editing” assistance, let them know what kind and how much.
-While not plagiarism, strictly speaking, having a friend “edit” one’s paper to repair grammar, improve word choice and fix sentence structure is really no different than simply copying material from an online source –and is also prohibited as "receiving unauthorized assistance on course work."
+While not plagiarism, strictly speaking, having a friend “edit” one’s paper to repair grammar, improve word choice and fix sentence structure can make it impossible for an instructor to evaluate the student's own work.
+Our Code of Academic Conduct prohibits "receiving unauthorized assistance on course work," so be sure to let students know where the line is between authorized and unauthorized in your class.

 - Avoiding Plagiarism